Dimmer Switches

 When choosing a dimmer, there are a few different options that you can choose from.
 The two main dimmers to choose from are a single pole and a three-way dimmer switch.

-A single-pole dimmer switch, also known as a single-pole single-throw (SPST) switch, controls a singular circuit and is either "on" or "off."
+A single-pole dimmer switch, also known as a single-pole single-throw (SPST) switch, controls a singular circuit.
+This dimmer switch can either turn "on" or "off."
 These dimmers are usually ideal in places with a single point of entry including a bedroom, bathroom, or office.

 Are all light bulbs compatible to use with dimmers and do you need a special LED dimmer switch for LED bulbs?